-Bigsby Road, Retford (LAA022) SA Objective SA Score Justification - • The draft Policy ST46: Flood Risk should help to mitigate any negative effects, as it requires development to address effects of the proposed development on flood risk and avoid areas at highest risk of flooding.
-SA 13: Cultural Heritage Applications for development should include desk based archaeological assessments and/or and a Heritage Statement to assess the impact of the development on the assets and their setting.
-Developments should be designed to avoid the most sensitive areas, make consideration of screening, record archaeological remains, and increase public access and understanding of heritage and archaeological assets, as well as enhance the setting of such assets where possible.
-The draft Policies ST37: Conservation and Enhancement of the Historic Environment and 38: Heritage Assets provide protection for both designated and non-designated assets and are therefore expected to go a long way to help mitigate any negative effects.
-SA 14: Landscape and Townscape Development should respond to the recommendation Development should be designed to avoid to reduce the impact of loss of landscape ter.
-I the most se features. cter and ST3 of the relevant Landscape Character Assessment Policy Zone to help mitigate adverse insitive areas and encouraged to incorporate and enhance green infrastructure at sites 2: Design could promote development that is sensitive to its surroundings, therefore re effects.
+Bigsby Road, Retford (LAA022)

+• The draft Policy ST54: Flood Risk and Drainage should help to mitigate any negative effects, as it requires development to address effects of the proposed development on flood risk and avoid areas at highest risk of flooding.

+- Applications for development should include desk based archaeological assessments and/or and a Heritage Statement to assess the impact of the development on the assets and their setting. - Developments should be designed to avoid the most sensitive areas, make consideration of screening, record archaeological remains, and increase public access and understanding of heritage and archaeological assets, as well as enhance the setting of such assets where possible. - The draft Policies ST44: The Historic Environment and 45: Heritage Assets provide protection for both designated and non-designated assets and are therefore expected to go a long way to help mitigate any negative effects.

+- Development should respond to the recommendations of the relevant Landscape Character Assessment Policy Zone to help mitigate adverse impacts on surrounding landscape character. - Development should be designed to avoid the most sensitive areas and encouraged to incorporate and enhance green infrastructure at sites to reduce the impact of loss of landscape features. - The draft Policies ST39: Landscape Character and ST37: Design Quality could promote development that is sensitive to its surroundings, therefore helping to minimise and mitigate any potential negative effects.

-Table A6 - 14: Kenilworth Nursery, Retford (LAA034)
+Table A6 - 5: Kenilworth Nursery, Retford (LAA034)